Relative Entailment Among Probabilistic Implications: Previous work and some related facts

 We review here connected existing work.
 We describe first the results from \cite{Balcazar} on entailments among partial implications with one or two premises.
 The study there starts with a detailed comparison of entailment as defined in Section~\ref{sec:prelim} with the notions of redundancy among partial implications previously considered in the literature.
-Here we go directly to the point and consider entailment as defined in Section~\ref{sec:prelim} from the start.
+Also, that reference works permanently under the assumption that a set of classical implications, with their corresponding closure space, is present.
+Here we consider first entailment as defined in Section~\ref{sec:prelim}; for simplicity, we just review, for the time being, the particular case where no background implications apply, so that the associated closure operator is the mere identity: every set is closed.
+The actual statement relative to background classical implications is postponed to a later section (Theorem~\ref{th:case1withB}).
 Then, we develop a variant of a result in \cite{ParisSimmonds}, adapted to our context and notation, on which our main results are based, plus additional properties related to that variant.